-I rather naively thought that because I’d kept up a pretty strict regime of using the rowing machine and hard bike drills, that my fitness would be OK and I could get straight back into running.
+In the past, I’ve rather naively thought that because I’d kept up a pretty strict regime of using the rowing machine and hard bike drills, that my fitness would be OK and I could get straight back into running.
 I was fairly right on the first bit, I had maintained an OK level of fitness, but with regards to the getting straight back into running bit, my legs certainly made sure I knew about it.
 The heart was fine, but the legs were in ‘lead’ mode for nearly two weeks.
 Quite simply, my legs had forgotten what it was like to run (not literally), and the pounding that they get was a distant memory.
 So on starting running again, I’d completely underestimated the rigours of giving the legs a good going over.

 This got me thinking about the role our legs play, but not just that, the vital components of ultrarunning, hence the title of legs, stomach, heart and head.
 In my period of injury, all I was concerned about was my fitness and keeping that up, which to some extent, I did.
-But I didn’t really focus on the other three, so in line with Hanny’s post about the diet of an injured runner, I decided to take this a step further and look at the other aspects I should have focused on too when injured.
+But I didn’t really focus on the other three, so in line with Hanny Allston’s post about the diet of an injured runner, I decided to take this a step further and look at the other aspects I should have focused on too when injured.

 As mentioned above, conditioning to what we do is hugely important – I think they call this muscle memory 🙂 and the ability of the legs to remember what you used to put them through.
 As ultra runners we probably take this part massively for granted.
 Right now I’m personally in a period of massive frustration as I get the legs used to running up hills again.
 There was a time, just nine weeks ago where smashing the local hills was just for fun and the feeling of the strength in them was amazing.
 Now, my legs ache like no tomorrow and they’ve forgotten what its like to function up hills properly.